Handling Absences & Other Disruptions

-You can ask an employee for proof that their leave is one of the allowed types.
-They need to provide the proof as soon as it is reasonably possible.
-They don't need to provide it before starting the leave.
+You can ask the employee for proof that their leave is one of the allowed types.
+Proof doesn't need to be provided before starting the leave

 During the leave

-You cannot terminate (fire or lay off) an employee on leave or change their job conditions unless they agree in writing.
+- You can't fire or lay off the employee or change their job conditions unless they agree in writing

 When the leave ends